mikevgb/42_scripts/README.md

 Scripts for freeing precious space on your hard drive to .goinfree directory.

-Close the app before executing the scripts.
+Close the app before executing the script.